bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 ..
 WARNING::

     The term ``sources_main_file`` can only be used when ``sources`` is defined.
-While the runtime is able to detect automatically the main file from application execution, this would enable to modify that automatic selection in case of need.
+While the runtime is able to detect automatically the main file from application execution, this would enable to modify the automatic selection in case of need.

 In the **Authors** section: